Probing ALP-portal fermionic dark matter at the $e^+e^-$ colliders: Event analysis at the electron-positron colliders

 \item \textbf{Pseudorapidity ($\eta_{\gamma}$):} The definition of $\eta_{\gamma}$ is given by \beq \eta_{\gamma}=\frac{1}{2}\log\left[\frac{E_{\gamma}+p_z}{E_{\gamma}-p_z}\right], \eeq where $E_{\gamma}$ and $p_z$ are the energy and $z$ component of 4-momenta of the ISR photon. \end{itemize}

 The missing energy distribution of the SM background exhibits a distinctive double-peak structure, as shown in the left plot of Fig.~\ref{fig:event.dist}.
 The first peak, occurring around 1000 GeV, is primarily arise to the dominant $W$-mediated $t$-channel process.
 Meanwhile, a secondary, sub-dominant peak appears near 500 GeV, resulting from the $Z$-mediated $s$-channel process.
 The position of the secondary peak at the tail of the distribution can be determined using the following expression \beq E_{\text{miss}}=\frac{\sqrt{s}}{2}\left(1+\frac{m_Z^2}{s}\right), \eeq where $m_Z$ is the $Z$ boson mass.
-On the other hand, it is quite understandable that the signal distribution peaks at 500 GeV\footnote{In the case of the off-shell decay of the ALP into a DM pair, the event distribution of $E_{\text{miss}}$ exhibits a falling nature, peaking around 500~GeV and gradually decreasing at higher energies.}.
+On the other hand, it is quite understandable that the signal distribution peaks at 500 GeV, as $E_{\text{miss}}=\sqrt{s}-E_\gamma$ here, and given that ALP mass is chosen to be very small (almost massless compared to the CM energy), the available energy is roughly divided into half and half between the axion and photon\footnote{In the case of the off-shell decay of the ALP into a DM pair, the event distribution of $E_{\text{miss}}$ exhibits a falling nature, peaking around 500 GeV and gradually decreasing at higher energies.}.
+We must reiterate here that the spectacular distinction between the signal and background missing energy distribution in mono-photon channel results from producing the photon in the final state (see Fig.~\ref{fig:alp.prod}), and not as an initial state radiation (ISR), as is the case with most of the DM scenarios.
+This feature in turn, stems from the ALP coupling with the field strength tensor as in Eq.~\eqref{eq:ALP-SM2}.
 Therefore, upper cut on $E_{\text{miss}}$ eliminates 97\% background keeping the signal intact.
 Furthermore, applying an absolute pseudorapidity (distribution shown in right plot of Fig.~\ref{fig:event.dist}) cut of $|\eta_{\gamma}| > 1$ reduces the background by approximately 33\%, while the signal is reduced by only about 12\%.
-Linear electron-positron colliders possess partially polarized electron and positron beam which in advantageous in reducing SM backgrounds.
-Within the SM, left-handed leptons have stronger couplings strength than the right-handed leptons.
-Thus, right polarized electron and left-polarized positron beam reduce the SM backgrounds.
+Linear electron-positron colliders possess partially polarized electron and positron beams which in advantageous in reducing SM backgrounds.
+Within the SM, left-handed leptons have stronger couplings strength than the right-handed leptons with $Z$-boson.
+Thus, right polarized electron and left-polarized positron beam reduce the SM background processes that contribute to the mono-photon final state.
 Based on the ILC snowmass report \cite{CMB-HD:2022bsz}, we choose $\{P_{e^+}:P_{e^-}\}=\{-20\%:+80\%\}$ combination that offers a five-fold suppression of the SM while amplifying the signal by 16\% as apparent from Table~\ref{tab:cut.tab}.